Coachman Insurance Company

 Coachman Insurance Company is a Canadian insurance company founded in 1979 and based in Ontario.
-Coachman was purchased in 2001 by SGI Canada Insurance Services, which is a subsidiary of Saskatchewan Government Insurance.
+Coachman was purchased in 2001 by SGI Canada Insurance Services, a subsidiary of Saskatchewan Government Insurance.

-Coachman provides "non-standard" market for automobile insurance, such as drivers with multiple accidents or traffic convictions.
+Coachman provides "non-standard" automobile insurance, such as for drivers with multiple accidents or traffic convictions.
 Standard automobile, personal property, and commercial property insurance in Ontario are offered under the SGI Canada brand.